-In the annual report, the costs accrued and charged to the fund during the fiscal year are disclosed and reported as a ratio of the fund's average net assets ("total expense ratio").
-Costs consist of fees for the management of the fund (including any applicable performance-based fee), the remuneration of the custodian and the additional expenses that can be charged to the fund (see sections "Administrative and other costs" and "Administrative and other costs - Circumstances particular to the acquisition of investment fund units" in the special section).
-If the fund invests a substantial portion of its assets in other openended investment undertakings, the total expense ratio of these target funds is additionally taken into account.
+In the annual report, the costs accrued and charged to the feeder fund during the fiscal year are disclosed and reported as a ratio of the fund's average net assets ("total expense ratio").
+The costs consist of fees for the management of the feeder fund (including any applicable performance-based fee), the remuneration of the custodian and the additional expenses that can be charged to the feeder fund (see sections "Costs - Circumstances particular to the acquisition of master fund shares" and "Special section -Issue and redemption prices and costs - Administrative and other costs").
+If the feeder fund invests a substantial portion of its assets in other open-ended investment undertakings, the total expense ratio of these target funds is additionally taken into account.
 The total expense ratio includes neither incidental costs nor costs incurred in the purchase and sale of assets ("transaction costs").